abyssox/opentrashmail/README.md

 ## Features

-- Python-powered SMTP server that works out of the box for any domain you throw at it
+- Python-based SMTP server that accepts mail for any domain with no extra setup
 - `RSS feed` for every email address
-- `JSON API` for integrating it into your own projects (e.g. to automate 2FA emails)
+- `JSON API` for integrating into your own tools (perfect for automating 2FA email handling)
-- `Webhooks` with per-email configuration and customizable JSON payloads
+- `Webhooks` with per-address configuration and fully customizable JSON payloads
-- Handles attachments
+- Handles attachments out of the box
-- Supports `Plaintext`, `STARTTLS` and `TLS on connect`
+- Supports `plaintext` SMTP, `STARTTLS`, and `TLS-on-connect`
-- Email addresses auto-expire after 15 minutes
+- Ephemeral email addresses that `auto-expire` after 15 minutes
-- Web interface
+- Web interface:
-    - Dark/light mode switcher
+    - Light/dark mode toggle
-    - Automatically checks for new emails
+    - Automatic checking for new emails
     - Download attachments
     - Delete emails
     - Generate random email addresses
-    - View server logs and list all accounts as admin
+    - Admin view for server logs and all accounts
-- 100% file-based, no database needed
+- 100% file-based storage - `no database required`
-- Can be used as an email honeypot or to programmatically handle 2FA emails
+- Ideal as an email honeypot or automation backend for handling 2FA and other transactional emails
-- No need to pre-create email addresses — any valid email address can be sent to

 ---

 ## General API endpoints